 Here are some of the hand-picked video editors, both paid and free, that deserve your attention.
 Pick your fave, weed out the rest, and enjoy your movie-making time.

-Best free video editing software for Mac
+Best free video editor for Mac

 Apple's very own video editing software is a great place to start.
 For any Mac user who wants to put together a short movie or just learn the ropes in video editing, iMovie is a no-brainer solution.
 Sleek design, quick performance, and ease of use – these are the key superpowers iMovie is often praised for.